raphaelvillaluz1999/raphaelvillaluz1999.github.io/_portfolio/shizugawa-bay-modelling.md

 # Key Findings
 Model simulations show increasing drops in plankton count at the lowest-density portions of Shizugawa Bay as oyster farm rope density increases.
 The animation frame below shows plankton density distribution 19 days and 9 hours after simulation initialisation for four multipliers of the current oyster rope density set-up in Shizugawa Bay.
+Together with comparative animations of nutrient density over time, the plankton animation suggests heightened physiological activity from denser oyster farms is directly involved with lowering plankton count.

 ![Figure 1](/images/plankton_2023-07-19T_09-00-00.png)

-Oyster meat yield per individual data 30 days after simulation start was also collected, relevant for work on oyster sale profitability analysis beneficial for Shizugawa Bay farmers.
+Oyster meat yield per individual data 30 days after simulation start was also collected.
+This is relevant for analysis work on oyster sale profitability for Shizugawa Bay farmers as the selling price per oyster is influenced by meat yield through various interpretations on how the meat yield converts into value based on the seafood cuisine landscape in Japan.

 ![Figure 2](/images/meat_yield_graph.png)